 Both the controller and processor must designate a data protection officer (DPO.)
 The DPO is an independent expert on data privacy who works to ensure that the organization is following the policies and procedures described in the GDPR.
 While the DPO may be in-house or outsourced, the DPO must have the time and resources necessary to complete the required work.
 The DPO must also not have a conflict of interest with the organization that may compromise his or her duties.

-While the GDPR has many principles, there are number of provisions that stand out in their explanatory power of the regulation.
+While the GDPR has many principles, there is a number of provisions that stand out in their explanatory power of the regulation.

 Clear Consent and Transparency